ratulhasanruhan/ratulhasanruhan/README.md

 ## 👋 Hello, I'm Ratul
 **Software Engineer | Tech Enthusiast | AI Explorer**

-I specialize in building scalable, efficient, and user-friendly mobile, web, and desktop applications.
-I’m working remotely as a Flutter Developer at **Emerge AI**, where I focus on integrating AI into user-centered solutions.
+I specialise in building scalable, efficient, user-friendly mobile, web, and desktop applications.
+I work remotely as a Flutter Developer at Emerge AI, where I focus on integrating AI into user-centred solutions.
 I believe that software should be elegant, intuitive, and empowering.

 ---